syncfusion-content/wpf-docs/wpf/Docking/Pattern-and-Practices.md

 ---
 layout: post
 title: Patterns and Practices of Syncfusion DockingManager control for WPF
-description: MVVM and PRISM support with DockingManager control
+description: Learn here about the MVVM and PRISM support with Essential studio Windows Forms DockingManager control
 platform: wpf
 control: DockingManager
 documentation: ug